 Sheraton Caverns

 If you are hoping to see Hawaiian Green Sea Turtles, Poipu is one of my favorite spots.
-And Kauai’s Sheraton Caves is considered on of the best Kauai scuba diving locations.
+And Kauai’s Sheraton Caves is considered one of the best Kauai scuba diving locations.

-And there’s even a few lava tubes you can explore!
+And there are even a few lava tubes you can explore!

 Brenneckes Ledge

 Another place to go scuba diving in Poipu is Brenneckes Ledge.
-Here, you’ll find two big caves, lots of fish, and rare black coral.
+Here, you’ll find two big caves, lots of Hawaiian reef fish, and rare black coral.

 Three Fingers